 Solution: The ClearEdge Brain Health Toolkit

-The ClearEdge Brain Health Toolkit, a new standard of care that offers clinical best practices with cloud-based analytics.
-The ClearEdge Toolkit offers clinicians a suite of testing applications that are:
+The ClearEdge Brain Health Toolkit represents a new standard of care that offers clinical best practices with cloud-based analytics.
+The ClearEdge Toolkit provides clinicians a suite of testing applications that are:

 Complete - ClearEdge provides clinicians a suite of tests and assessments to establish baselines and track brain health and wellness over time.
 The toolkit is comprised of separate tests for cognitive efficiency, balance assessment and symptoms tracking.

 Objective - Patient test results are quantitatively analyzed relative to prior performance